SJ286/Titanic-/README.md

 In this challenge, we are asked to complete the analysis of what sorts of people were likely to survive.
 In particular, we are asked to apply the tools of machine learning to predict which passengers survived the tragedy.

-This repository consists of descriptive analysis and comparison of Machine Learning algorithm on Titanic Dataset.

 Algorithms are compared on the basis of Train Accuracy,Test Accuracy and Precision score.

 Python libraries such as Pandas, Numpy, Sklearn, Seaborn, Matplotlib have been used.